Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The company has a rich European history which started in Switzerland in 1853.

-It was called the Swiss Wagon Factory but changed to the Swiss Industrial Company after being tasked with manufacturing rifles by the Swiss government.
+It was called the Swiss Wagon Factory but changed to the Swiss Industrial Company after being tasked with manufacturing rifles by the Swiss army and government.

 What Is Sig Sauer Electro-Optics?